holyaustin/decentralized-library/README.md

 Decentralized Library

-A Decentralized digital Library that uses Web3 to log user in to read book and earn.
+A Decentralized digital Library that uses Web3 to log user in to read books and earn.
 =======
 The need to implement more web2 solutions into web3 have necesitated this idea.
 Decentralized library is a no-censorship library where users go to read testbooks and watch video books using the wallet.